 George Church is a renowned geneticist at the forefront of genomic breakthroughs including next generation, DNA sequencing, and CRISPR.
-George is co-founder of ReadCoor and Chairman of the Scientific Advisory Board.
+George is a scientific founder of ReadCoor and Chairman of the Scientific Advisory Board.
 He and his team initiated FISSEQ (Fluorescent In-Situ Sequencing) in 1999 and developed it at the Wyss Institute for Biologically Inspired Engineering and Harvard Medical School.

 George is Professor of Genetics at Harvard Medical School and Professor of Health Sciences and Technology at Harvard and the Massachusetts Institute of Technology (MIT).
 He is Director of the U.S. Department of Energy Technology Center since 1987 and Director of the National Institutes of Health Center of Excellence in Genomic Science since 2004.
 He is member of the National Academy of Sciences and Engineering and has received the 2011 Bower Award and Prize for Achievement in Science from the Franklin Institute, and the 2009 Promega Biotechnology Research Award from the American Society for Microbiology.
 George received the Scripps Genomic Medicine award in 2016, and the following year was named to TIME’s list of 100 Most Influential People.
 George received his B.A. in Zoology and Chemistry from Duke University and a Ph.D. in Biochemistry and Molecular Biology from Harvard University.